 "Visible light" falls between microwaves and x-rays.

-UV light, although close to x-rays, cannot penetrate the human body, its effect (for shortwave UV) is limited to burning the surface of skin (though it will cause damage to the eyes).
+UV light, although close to x-rays, cannot penetrate the human body, its effect (for shortwave UV) is limited to burning the surface of skin (though it can cause damage to the eyes).
 Having your skin burnt by shortwave UV light is very popular, it's called 'getting a suntan', and if there is no sun, you can visit a tanning parlour

 "Longwave" UV, also known as UV-A, 400 to 300nm